aricasas/BEARR/README.md

 ### File system and buffer pool

 We have a `FileSystem` struct, implemented in `file_system.rs`, for working with data files.
-Page IDs -- data of the form (lsm level, sst number, page number) -- are translated into file names by the file system to access files.
+Page IDs -- data of the form (LSM level, SST number, page number) -- are translated into file names by the file system to access files.

 The buffer pool, implemented as a hash table, is part of the file system.
 In order to share the file system in multiple places while simultaneously mutating the buffer pool, we have an inner file system behind a mutex.